 As a country artist, Lewis again rose to prominence via such songs as “What’s Made Milwaukee Famous (Had Made a Loser Out of Me).”
 He also recorded successful cover versions of Kris Kristofferson’s “Me and Bobby McGee,” the Big Bopper’s “Chantilly Lace,” and Sticks McGhee’s R&B hit, “Drinkin’ Wine Spo-dee-odie.”
 At that time, country music radio embraced a far greater diversity of materials than the rigidly formatted airwaves of most rock ‘n’ roll stations.

 As the 1980s ended, Lewis had attained iconic status, as evidenced by the popular movie Great Balls of Fire starring Dennis Quaid.
 During the next two decades, Lewis continued to tour and record, despite advancing age and poor health.
 In 2006 he released Last Man Standing, a strong, critically acclaimed album.
 The following year Lewis returned to Louisiana to perform at the 2007 New Orleans Jazz & Heritage Festival.
 He was also the featured artist on the festival’s poster.
-Back in Ferriday, Lewis is honored by the Lewis Family Museum, run by his sister, Frankie Jean Terrell, in the family’s childhood home.
+Back in Ferriday, Lewis is honored by the Lewis Family Museum in the family’s childhood home.